Nabscar/SoftSysChattyChess/reports/report.md

 #### Goal
 For our Project we wished to make chess rooms for people to log on and play.
 However with the twist that people would be able to join over the Olin network in their linux terminal and choose a room that they can then play either another person or a computer.
 For a lower bound we’d hope to at least have the rooms setup for anyone to join into and play against someone in a chess game.
 For stretch we would enjoy being able to implement these functions as well as add the possibility of implementing an AI, which would be the only major part we don’t write directly, but do write the implementation to get the moves and represent them against the opponent.
 As well as allow for spectating and chat functions for all attending parties.

-At the end, we were able to implement a server that accepts two clients and runs the whole logic and rule-checking behind the chess game, and then the clients are able to send the moves they want to do and have the board change in respect to those.
+At the end, we were able to implement a server that accepts two clients and runs the whole logic and rule-checking behind the chess game.
+The clients are then able to send their moves and have the board update for the other play in response to a valid move.
 Even though we weren't able to implement our stretch goals, we created a very fun, and usable, chess game to play with friends on our same network, which makes us very happy.

 [//]: <> (What are your learning goals; that is, what do you intend to achieve by working on this project?)
 #### Learning Goals